artefactual/archivematica-docs/user-manual/transfer/import-metadata.rst

    * If the metadata are for compound objects, the "filename" column is instead called "parts" and contains the names of the directories containing the items that form the compound object (i.e. "objects/Jan021964").

+   * If you have directory level metadata fill out the fields on the same line as the directory (ie objects/)

    * Note that filenames can be duplicates of filenames in other subdirectories if desired.
 For example, the name "page01.jp2" can occur in multiple